cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Ok ur boring
 - Why are you doing this to me
 - Are you going to answer my question ??
+- I don't want robots they will steal my account
 - U must b mad
 - U r very stupid
 - Bro, what wrong with you nah